balllapp/site/README.md

 ## Features
 - Changing gravity based on your accelerometer;
-- Twelve types of balls to experiment with;
+- 13 + 3 types of balls to experiment with;
 - The simulation is fully customizable: many settings and options are provided;
 - Ten different types of graphs, updated real-time;
 - The app is being updated regularly!